-From the algorithmic perspective, the KF-based BDEMM algorithm is equivalent to KF methods applied to the MSS type models, such as the IMM KF \cite{mazor1998interacting}.
-There are two major issues that deserve special attentions when applying them to address practical problems.
-The first is the gross approximation of a Gaussian mixture form posterior distribution by a single Gaussian component at each time step.
-This can be improved by using a parsimonious mixture with a fixed number of Gaussian components to approximate the posterior.
-The second issue is that the conditional linear system assumption underlying such methods is hard to hold in practice.
-One can replace the routine KF with the extended KF method to deal with conditional nonlinear systems, as proposed in \cite{chow2013nonlinear}.
-A more general solution to address nonlinear non-Gaussian issues is of course via SMC methods.
-By extending the KF-based BDEMM algorithm with SMC, We get the SMC-based BDEMM algorithm.
+From an algorithmic perspective, the KF-based BDEMM algorithm is similar to KF methods applied to the MSS type models, such as the IMM KF \cite{mazor1998interacting}.
+Two key problems demand specific attention while using them to tackle real-world issues.
+The first is the approximation of a Gaussian mixture-form posterior distribution by a single Gaussian component at each time step, which can be improved using a parsimonious mixture with a fixed number of Gaussian components to approximate the posterior.
+The second issue is that the conditional linear system assumption underlying such techniques is problematic to maintain in practice.
+One may replace routine KFs with the extended KF method to deal with conditional nonlinear systems, as proposed in \cite{chow2013nonlinear}.
+To address nonlinear non-Gaussian issues generally, SMC methods can be utilized.
+This extension of the KF-based BDEMM algorithm results in the SMC-based BDEMM algorithm.

-The SMC-based BDEMM algorithm has straightforward connections to SMC approaches for MSS, which add the mode (regime) variable into the state vector, and then apply SMC to this augmented state \cite{mcginnity2000multiple,boers2002hybrid}.
-For the latter, numerical problems are likely to appear when one mode's probability is very low, and then only few alive particles are assigned to it.
-An IMM based PF algorithm is proposed in \cite{boers2003interacting}, which resolves the above issue, while it always approximates the posterior using a finite Gaussian mixture, thus may lose accuracy due to the approximation error that can be accumulated over time.
-In contrast, the SMC-based BDEMM algorithm has neither the aforementioned numerical problem nor the limitation caused by the finite Gaussian mixture approximation.
-Recently, the particle Gibbs sampling \cite{el2021particle} and variational inference \cite{khalid2018robust} methods have also been introduced into the regime-shifting state space models.
-These works can be regarded as alternative implementations or algorithmic extensions of the BDEMM framework.
+The SMC-based BDEMM algorithm has a simple relationship with SMC techniques for MSS, which include the mode (regime) variable into the state vector and apply SMC to this augmented state \cite{mcginnity2000multiple,boers2002hybrid}.
+Boers et al. proposes an IMM-based PF algorithm that resolves numerical challenges when one mode's probability is significantly low and only a few live particles are allocated to it, while always approximating the posterior via a finite Gaussian mixture, resulting sometimes in loss of accuracy due to accumulated approximation errors over time \cite{boers2003interacting}.
+In contrast, the SMC-based BDEMM algorithm avoids numerical issues and is not constrained by the finite Gaussian mixture approximation limitation.
+Recently, both particle Gibbs sampling \cite{el2021particle} and variational inference \cite{khalid2018robust} methods have been implemented in regime-switching state-space models.
+These works may be considered alternative implementations or algorithmic extensions of the BDEMM framework.